 In the course of solving the Su Doku puzzle, the constraint engine will have prescribed the writing of square values back to the val attributes within Board array members.
 However, the result of solving the puzzle will not have been written back to the puzzle attribute.
 This would be desirable in order to easily extract the result.

 PrintSolution extends PrettyPrint {

-[sfSource] puzzleArray LAZY Board;
+array LAZY Board;

-[sfPrefix] memberPrefix "square";
+prefix "square";

-[sfPath] pathToSquare LAZY val;
+path LAZY val;

-[sfUpdate] output;
+output extends AggregateSpecifier;

 }

 PrintSolution extends PrettyPrint which is a function type which aggregates values in the same way that an aggregated constraint does, but instead of aggregating the values as a list of the form: [val, val, ...], it aggregates them as a list of the form: [[loc, val], [loc, val], ...], which is an appropriate form to write back to the puzzle attribute, for which we wish to include location information.
 An example would be [ [[0,0],2], [[1,0], 3], ...].

 Finally, we need to write this list back to the puzzle attribute.
 As far as constraints are concerned, attributes are immutable in the sense that once they have been assigned a value they may not be assigned again.
 However, we define the PolicyEvaluation function type whose purpose is to evaluate fragments of policy and which may have side-effects on the model.
 PolicyEvaluation types treat attributes as mutable entities.

-WriteBack extends PolicyEvaluation {
+WriteBack extends ApplyEffects {

-effects extends {
+key "puzzle";

-puzzle PrintSolution:output;
+update PrintSolution:output;

-}

 }

 The side-effect that we specify here is to copy the output from PrintSolution to the puzzle attribute.
 Finally, we specify some pre-specified values: